ePartner Involvement & Sponsorship Opportunities

 - Participate in computer science's Strategic Advisory Board (nomination-based membership)

 Each is critical to the department's vision and/or ongoing operation, each offers corporate exposure to large and varied audiences, and each carries a sponsorship value of $2,500 (unless otherwise noted).
+We fully expect and are planning for a return to normal ‘in person’ activities this fall, but events will be virtualized if necessary.
 Audiences targeted for sponsorship option are designated by the following symbols: Undergraduate Students, Graduate Students, Alumni, Faculty, Outreach.

 ACM/AITP Student Organization

-The NC State Computer Science Student Ambassadors program is a very select group of about 25 undergraduate students who represent our department at a variety of academic, social and networking events held throughout the academic year, and through personal interface with prospective students through our outreach efforts.
+The NC State Computer Science Student Ambassadors program is a very select group of over 30 undergraduate students who represent our department in a variety of academic, social and networking events held throughout the academic year, and through personal interface with prospective students through our K-12 outreach efforts.
 During their time as ambassadors, we are committed to providing guidance and development opportunities that promote enhanced leadership, communication and other vital life skills.
 Your sponsorship covers travel, branded attire, incentive awards, development opportunities, and a year-end recognition event.
 Sponsors have the opportunity to engage directly with this group via structured opportunities such as dedicated mixers, panels, info sessions and/or development sessions.

 These are awarded annually to a student who has won a regional or national NCWIT Aspirations Awards and who comes to NC State to study computer science.
 Awards are targeted at entering freshmen, and are renewable for up to four years given the student remains academically eligible and makes satisfactory progress toward completion of a degree in computer science.
 Donations in support of this opportunity, like all scholarships, are considered “restricted” and can be used only for the purpose of the scholarship.